 Even after the race, all boats must meet the class regulations.
 The Platform Judge can check on these even after the race has finished.

-Race order in the separate classes are to be run as follows: Mini Mono, Mono1-2 then Mini Hydro,Hydro 1-2 Juniors will always run first.
+In general, race order in the separate classes are to be run as follows:

+Mini Mono, Mono1-2 then Mini Hydro, Hydro 1-2